Yasi92/Buno-Coffee/README.md

 * Sticky back-to-top button

     * After 1000 px of scrolling the page down, a sticky back-to-top button appears at the bottom right of the window to easily navigate to the top page without having to scroll all the way back up.
+    * This feature is especially useful on mobile devices, as it prevents the user from having to scroll all the way back to the top of the page.

 ![back-to-top button](wireframes/screenshots/back-to-top-button.jpeg)